Waaal/BobaOS/README.md

 ## 🚀 Getting Started

-> ⚠️ BobaOS is not ready for any task (or even proper booting yet), but feel free to explore the code and follow along.
+> ⚠️ BobaOS is not ready for any real task, but feel free to explore the code and follow along.

 ### Requirements

 - Linux as development environment
 - NASM
 - x86_64-elf cross-compiler
-- make
+- CMAKE
 - QEMU
 - GDB